 § 1703 License required.

-A person shall not sell, solicit or negotiate insurance in this State for any class or classes of insurance unless the person is licensed for that line of authority in accordance with this chapter.
+A person shall not transact insurance in this State for any class or classes of insurance unless the person is licensed as an insurance producer, adjuster or appraiser for that line of authority in accordance with this chapter.

 § 1704 Exceptions to licensing.

-(a) Nothing in this chapter shall be construed to require an insurer to obtain an insurance producer license.
+(a) Nothing in this chapter shall be construed to require an insurer to obtain a license pursuant to this chapter.
 In this section, the term "insurer" does not include an insurer's officers, directors, employees, subsidiaries or affiliates.